As of July 31, 2021, Humanity & Inclusion has no active operations in Algeria.

 Humanity & Inclusion in Algeria

-In 1998, Humanity & Inclusion launched its first operations in Algeria working in aid of vulnerable populations.
+In 1998, Humanity & Inclusion launched its first operations in Algeria working in aid of people living with disabilities and individuals facing extreme circumstances.
+The organization's operations in Algeria ended in July 2021.

 Algeria has made major social advances, particularly in the field of social protection.
 However, people with disabilities are not included enough in society.
 Disability laws are relatively advanced but more effort is needed to fully implement them in the field.

-Humanity & Inclusion aims to promote the social inclusion of the most vulnerable people and to improve their living conditions by advancing their rights and ensuring their needs are taken into account.
+Humanity & Inclusion worked to promote the social inclusion of the most vulnerable people and to improve their living conditions by advancing their rights and ensuring their needs are taken into account.

 Socio-Economic and Political inclusion